 It is of the uttermost effectiveness and importance that Japan makes good use, in measures for persons with disabilities in developing countries, of all the techniques and experience it has built up in welfare, health/medical care, education, employment and a wide range of areas through, Official Development Assistance (ODA) and other measures.
-In cooperating with those countries, Japan is making efforts to realize cooperation in a mutually satisfactory manner by implementing close policy dialogue.
+Based on Article 32 on International Cooperation of the Convention on the Rights of Persons with Disabilities (CRPD), Japan makes efforts to conduct cooperation activities which can be agreed both by targeted countries and Japan.
 Moreover, through cooperation with NGOs utilizing the Grant Assistance for Grass-roots Human Security Projects (GGP) and the Grant Assistance for Japanese NGO Projects and the dispatch of Japan Overseas Cooperation Volunteers etc., it is implementing cooperation that goes directly to grassroots level in developing countries and responding meticulously to local needs.